-The Kingdom of Elohim — An Ignored Subject in the Church
+The Kingdom of Elohim Explained (An Ignored Subject in the Church)

-To be sure, the kingdom of heaven or Elohim is a major, not to be underestimated, missing element in the preaching of the gospel message in the mainstream Christian church and, I suspect, most so-called Hebrews roots or Messianic congregations as well.
-This is in spite of the fact that Yeshua preached it and commanded his disciples to do so as well.
-This is also despite the fact the Gospels succinctly define the message that John the Baptist, of Yeshua and his disciples all preached as “repent for the kingdom of heaven is at hand.”
+To be sure, the kingdom of heaven or Elohim is a major, not to be underestimated, missing element in the preaching of the gospel in the mainstream Christian church and, I suspect, most so-called Hebrews roots or Messianic congregations as well.
+This is despite the fact that Yeshua made this subject a central theme of his preaching ministry and commanded his disciples to do so as well.
+This is also despite the fact the Gospels succinctly define the gospel message of John the Baptist, Yeshua and his disciples as “repent for the kingdom of heaven is at hand.”
 Not only do few churches teach about repentance of sin or Torahlessness, but fewer still teach about the kingdom of heaven.
-Or is it the other way around?
+This is a missing truth needs to be rediscovered and emphasized once again as it was in the first century.

-This gross failure and blatant overlooking of a key aspect of the gospel message by most Bible teachers is punctuated by the fact that the kingdom of Elohim is the fourth most mentioned subject from Yeshua’s lips during his ministry (144 references in the Gospels of Matthew and John alone).
+This gross failure and blatant overlooking of this key aspect of the gospel message by most Bible teachers is punctuated by the fact that the kingdom of Elohim is the fourth most mentioned subject from Yeshua’s lips during his ministry (144 references in the Gospels of Matthew and John alone).
 The only other subjects that Yeshua mention more frequently were himself (316 references), his Father (184 references), the hypocritical religionists of his day (e.g., the scribes, Pharisees and Sadducees et al with 177 references) followed by the kingdom of Elohim or heaven.
 In the Gospel of Matthew alone, “the kingdom of heaven” is mentioned 33 times.
 In the New Testament, “the kingdom of God” is mentioned 69 times.
-Obviously, Yeshua and the apostolic writers considered the kingdom of Elohim to be an important topic, and maybe our understanding of Scripture and our destiny would be enriched to do the same.
+Obviously, Yeshua and the apostolic writers considered the kingdom of Elohim to be an important topic, and maybe our understanding of Scripture along with our future destiny would be expanded were we to follow suit.

 Before delving into the subject of the kingdom of Elohim or heaven, let’s briefly note some other subjects that the modern church is more likely to teach about instead and then hold that up against the template of the actual words of Yeshua.

 During his ministry, Yeshua preached on about 136 topics.
-The following list contains a number of topics that the church preaches on a lot compared to the number times Yeshua talked about them:
+The following list contains a number of topics that the modern church often teaches about compared to the number times Yeshua talked about them:

 • Prophecy – 1 time